Teneshwar/Quiz-App/README.md

-# Wheather-App
+# Quiz-App
-🌤️ A responsive weather app built with React and OpenWeatherMap API.
-Displays real-time weather conditions, temperature, humidity, and location-based forecasts using clean UI and dynamic icons.
+A fully responsive Quiz App built with modern web technologies.
+Users can answer multiple-choice questions, get immediate results, and track their scores interactively.